apdev/apdevblog.com/source/_posts/2016-05-15-aws-lambda-learnings.markdown

 ## Get used to swagger config file early

-While the graphical user interface of API Gateway is fine at the beginning when starting to work with and understanding API Gateway it gets super annoying down the road, because you ending up copy-pasting stuff all the time.
+While the graphical user interface of API Gateway is fine at the beginning when starting to work with and understanding API Gateway, it gets super annoying down the road because you are ending up copy-pasting stuff all the time.
 For instance you will likely want to have the same "Lambda Error Regex" for most of your endpoints.
-And you definettly need to have the input "Body Mapping Templates" from above on every endpoint.
+And you definitely need to have the input "Body Mapping Templates" from above on every endpoint.

-I resisted way to long agains using a swagger config file, since I was unfamiliar with it and thought I already need to learn enough new stuff.
+I resisted way too long against using a swagger config file, since I was unfamiliar with it and thought I already need to learn enough new stuff.
 However, it's easy to understand since it provides the same settings as the graphical user interface.
-I suggest you set a your basic setting with the GUI and then export it via "Stages" -> "Your stage name" -> "Export" -> "Export as Swagger + API Gateway Extensions".
+I suggest you set up your basic settings with the GUI and then export it via "Stages" -> "Your stage name" -> "Export" -> "Export as Swagger + API Gateway Extensions".

 Then you can edit the swagger config file locally and push it with: